bradfordbradford/genome/wp-content/plugins/dynamic-featured-image/readme.txt

 * Fixed some minor issues.

 == Upgrade Notice ==
+= 3.3.1 =
+This version has no functionality change.

 = 3.3.0 =
 This version has multisite url bug fix and has added various useful filters.